 People often ask me what is the difference between welcoming, accepting and affirming churches.
 This little pic will give you some idea.

 Some churches refuse to go on the journey.
 Some began the journey then got stuck, afraid of the potential for controversy and conflict.
-Others have continued to take brave steps in faith towards creating an inclusive congregation where the sign at the front that says ‘All welcome’ actually means that.
+Others have continued to take brave steps in faith towards creating a completely affirming congregation where the sign at the front that says ‘All welcome’ actually means that.
 Whist this graphic is simplistic and other terms have been used such as ‘inclusive’ and ‘reconciling’ it serves a point.
 It’s a journey.
 Some are further behind than they think.
 Some have a long way to go.

 Two things I have learnt over the years.

 - This journey is one of many years for a church.
 No one moves from anti-gay to LGBT-affirming overnight.
 This is even more true for a church or denomination.
 It’s like a giant ocean cargo vessel changing course.

 - The journey cannot be taken without involvement with LGBT people.
 No conversation about us without us.